apache/www-site/content/foundation/sponsorship.md

 ## Why should I sponsor the ASF?  {#WhySponsor}

 The Apache Software Foundation provides support for the Apache community of open-source software [projects](projects.html).
-The Apache projects are characterized by a collaborative, consensus based development process, an open and pragmatic software license, and a desire to create high quality software that leads the way in its field.
+Apache projects use a collaborative, consensus-based development process, an open and pragmatic software license, and a desire to create high quality software that leads the way in its field.
 We consider ourselves not simply a group of projects sharing a server, but rather a community of developers and users.

-The ASF provides the infrastructure for the projects - the mailing lists, code repositories, bug tracking systems, etc. These resources are maintained by a few paid contractors (as well as by large amounts of volunteer effort).
+The ASF provides the infrastructure for the projects - the mailing lists, code repositories, bug tracking systems, etc. A few paid contractors, plus large amounts of volunteer effort maintain these resources.
 This, in addition to the large costs of bandwidth and server hardware, constitutes the bulk of the expense of running the Foundation.